-Japanese short-grain is the best rice for making rice balls.
-It can hold the triangle shape of Onigiri.
+Japanese short-grain rice is the best rice for making rice balls.
+It can hold the triangle shape of onigiri.

-If you are unsure how to cook Japanese rice, check here; how to cook Japanese rice on the stove, where I teach the simple method.
+If you are unsure how to cook Japanese rice, check How to Cook Japanese Rice on the Stove, where I teach the simple method.

 Nori is a type of seaweed that's dried, crispy, and sold in sheets like the picture above.

 Get this full-size sheet of nori (8.3" x 7.5" or 21 x 19 cm) at local Asian grocery stores.
-This size is too large for Onigiri (perfect for a sushi roll, though), so we will divide it into three.
+However, this size is too large for onigiri (perfect for a sushi roll), so we will divide it into three.

-We use canned tuna, either water or oil-based depending on your preference, and it's best to drain any excess liquid before mixing with mayo.
+We use canned tuna, water- or oil-based, depending on your preference, and it's best to drain any excess liquid before mixing with mayo.

-- Put aside salt, a bowl of water, cooked rice, and a nori sheet, and prepare a tuna mayo filling.
+- Put aside salt, a bowl of water, cooked rice, and a nori sheet.
+Combine tuna and mayonnaise in a small mixing bowl to prepare a tuna mayo filling.

-- Place rice in a small bowl and tuna mayo in the center of the rice.
+- Place rice in a small bowl and tuna mixture in the center of the rice.